1. What is the role of the Support Team for the Atlantic Action Plan?

 6. How can I find out if my project can be funded by a certain funding programme or call?

 You should pay special attention to the eligibility criteria of the specific call, such as: type of applicant and/or project, location, funding criteria, budget range.
-If you are still uncertain that your project can be funded, then please contact our country experts (National Units) who will assist you and direct you to the information you need.
+If you are still uncertain that your project can be funded, then please contact our country experts (National Hubs) who will assist you and direct you to the information you need.

 7. How do I know what funding programmes and/or calls are open?